Health & Safety

 About Asthma: Signs and Symptoms

 Asthma is a disease of the lung airways.
 The airways get swollen and inflamed.
 They react easily to certain things, like viruses, smoke, or pollen.
+When the inflamed airways

 Read the rest this article free